eirikdahlen/TDT4290_Aqueous/README.md

 ## The IMC message protocol

 We use the IMC message protocol to communicate with the ROV.
-Documentation for our custom messages and more can be found [here](assets/IMC-protocol/IMC Proposition.pdf).
+Documentation for our custom messages, and much more, can be found [in this document](./assets/IMC-protocol/IMC-Proposition.pdf).

+## Running the project without the simulator

+The simulator we used in the GIF above were provided by SINTEF Ocean and it not publically avaliable.
+It it however possible to try this GUI with a mockup we provided.

+1. Go go `View -> Show IMC-ROV Mockup -> Click "Start Server"` _This starts the ROV server and it now waits for a connection.
+It should now display "Server is running..."_
+2. Make sure that the message protocol is set to `IMC`.
+This can be done by going to `File -> Settings -> Change protocol to IMC (not OLD)`.
+3. Click `Rov -> Connect to TCP`.

+You should now see vales in the bottum of the mockup window.
+If you activate the video window you should also be able to send values by using the keyboard mappings (which can be shown by `Control -> Show keyboard controls`).